 On the contrary, a dental assistant’s job description sounds fulfilling and exciting.

-Variety And Challenges of Dental Assistant Jobs
+Variety And Challenges of Dental Assisting Jobs

 Dental assistant jobs require one to be an effective communicator, keeping the flow of information succinct and accurate between the patient and the doctor as well as between the doctor and other staff members.

-Dental assistants also perform many highly technical tasks such as most of the laboratory work, for instance, making temporary crowns, impressions and casts for bridges and crowns, braces, retainers, and many other oral appliances commonly used today.
+They also perform many highly technical tasks such as most of the laboratory work, for instance, making temporary crowns, impressions and casts for bridges and crowns, braces, retainers, and many other oral appliances commonly used today.

 They perform routine maintenance; adjustments cleaning and buffing up of many previously acquired appliances during patients’ visits.